dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The value contains the [uuid string value](#uuid) of the unredacted/prior vCon instance version.

+* type: "String"

+    The value of the redacted type parameter is used to indicate the type of redaction that was performed on this vCon relative to the less redacted version indicated by the redacted uuid parameter.
+    This should indicate the type of information that was redacted.

 As defined in [Inline Files](#inline-files) body and encoding MAY be included:

 * body: "String"